 As you see from the examples above there is no intrinsic ordering to the categories.
 Eye color is a categorical variable having a few categories (Blue, Green, Brown) and there is no way to order these from highest to lowest.

 In fact, a lot of market segmentation examples are a basis for creating nominal scales and measurement.

 Ordinal Data: Definition, Examples, Key Characteristics

 If we need to define ordinal data, we should tell that ordinal number shows where a number is in order.
 This is the crucial difference with nominal data.

 Ordinal data is data which is placed into some kind of order by their position on the scale.
 For example, they may indicate superiority.
 However, you cannot do arithmetic with ordinal numbers because they only show sequence.

 Ordinal data and variables are considered as “in between” categorical and quantitative variables.
-In other words, the ordinal data is a categorical data for which the values are ordered.
+In other words, the ordinal data is categorical data for which the values are ordered.

-In comparison with nominal data, the second one is a categorical data for which the values cannot be placed in an ordered.
+In comparison with nominal data, the second one is categorical data for which the values cannot be placed in an ordered.